KomodoHQ/komodo-investment-plan/README.md

 This plan is not a guarentee of action in all of the areas identified.

-Further, some of the points / changes proposed are already underway within the business (or may be full implemented).
+Further, some of the points / changes proposed are already underway within the business (or may be fully implemented).

 ## Contents